stardusteight-d4c/apple-store-online/README.md

 })
 ```

-### Reducers
+#### Reducers

 Reducers are functions that take the current state and an action as arguments, and return a new state result.
 In other words, (state, action) => newState.

-### createSlice
+#### createSlice

-A function that accepts an `initial state`, an object of `reducer functions`, and a `slice name`, and automatically generates action creators and action types that correspond to the reducers and state.
+A function that accepts an initial state, an object of reducer functions, and a slice name, and automatically generates action creators and action types that correspond to the reducers and state.

 This API is the standard approach for writing Redux logic.